siriniok/siriniok.github.io/_posts/2019-10-07-technology-impact-on-discussion-culture.md

 ---
 ![](/uploads/brass-telegraph-692735_960_720.jpg)

-Throughout the history of our civilization, the speed of long-distance communications tends to raise up.
-It started with messenger horses and pigeon post, and probably ended with video calls and chat messengers[^1].
-I'd say conservatively, no one needs faster communications than we have today, and even if you can imagine something more rapid, like quantum telepathic networks organized through brain-computer interface, you will probably agree that our communication technologies are fast enough for our daily needs.
+Throughout the history of our civilization, the speed of long-distance communications tends to raise.
+It started with messenger horses and pigeon post, and likely ended with video calls and chat messengers\[^1\].
+I'd say conservatively, no one needs faster communications than we have today, and even if you can imagine something more rapid, like quantum telepathic networks organized through a brain-computer interface, you will probably agree that our communication technologies are fast enough for our daily needs.

 So nowadays we have everything in terms of speed and access.
-And it looks fine: what could possibly be wrong about ability to communicate fast and freely, right?
-But only until it comes to **group discussions.** Speed is not the best quality of a good argument.
+And it looks fine: what could possibly be wrong about the ability to communicate fast and freely, right?
+Well, yes, but only until it comes to **group discussions. **Quick pace and hurry aren't the best friends of a good argument.

 You had probably noticed some frustration related to the speed of discussion yourself: discussions on Twitter are grueling, discussions in group chats are grueling even more.
-And I bet, if you are old enough, you experience some nostalgia for sweet discussions on forums or mailing lists from time to time.
-And have you noticed, it's easier to discuss challenging topic with friends at bar, than to discuss that topic with the same friends in your group chat?
+I bet, if you are old enough, you experience some nostalgia for sweet discussions on forums or mailing lists from time to time.
+And have you noticed, it's easier to discuss a challenging topic with friends at the bar than to discuss that topic with the same friends in your group chat?

-For me **the most frustrating aspect** of chat discussions is their intensity.
+For me, **the most frustrating aspect** of chat discussions is their intensity.
 It never was appropriate for a good discussion to have more than one person speaking at the same time.
 It's still not appropriate in real life or on Skype calls.
 But when it comes to texting... well, no one can be stopped.
-Taking few deep breaths probably can help, but alas, you can't force all participants to take a pause.
+Taking a few deep breaths possibly could help, but alas, you can't force all participants to do that.

-You can manage this issue in voice discussions by raising your voice and asking everyone to shut the fuck up, but I don't remember a case when STFU ever worked on chats.
+Even when this issue arises in a voice discussion, you can manage it by raising your voice and asking everyone to shut the fuck up, but I don't remember a case when STFU ever worked on the Internet.

 So, do specific technologies make discussions more or less productive?
-Probably, you had wondered about that too after having a hot, but unproductive and grueling discussion on the Internet.
-My guess, it mainly depends on **the average message length** **/** **average message frequency** on the specific media.
+Maybe, you had wondered about that too after having a hot, but unproductive and grueling discussion on Twitter or some messenger.
+My guess, it mainly depends on **the average message length** and **average message frequency** on the specific media.

-And seems like I'm not the only one who came to similar conclusions, I see people frustrated by this issue quite often, e.g.:
+And it seems like I'm not the only one who came to similar conclusions, I see people frustrated by this issue quite often, e.g.:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Instant messaging lowers the bar to compose a message.
 I think this is not a good idea for collaboration.
-Composing a message should require more time and thought.</p>&mdash; Þotacon (@obsgog) <a href="https://twitter.com/obsgog/status/1109206383440875526?ref_src=twsrc%5Etfw">March 22, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+Composing a message should require more time and thought.</p>— Þotacon (@obsgog) <a href="https://twitter.com/obsgog/status/1109206383440875526?ref_src=twsrc%5Etfw">March 22, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Unfortunately, I haven't found much research on this topic, but from my subjective experience, I'd sort the popular text communication means by their discussion quality in this order: